Admission & Aid FAQs

 How is my financial need determined?

-Financial need is determined by Community College of Philadelphia’s cost of attendance minus your Expected Family Contribution (EFC).
-If you are a dependent student, the amount you and your parents are expected to contribute will stay the same unless your family financial circumstances change.
+Financial need is determined by the Community College of Philadelphia’s cost of attendance minus your Student Aid Index (SAI), previously known as the Expected Family Contribution (EFC).

 I was selected for verification.
 What does that mean?

-Verification is a process that the U.S. Department of Education uses to make sure that the information reported on the FAFSA is accurate.
-Some FAFSA applications are selected because of inconsistent information, and others are chosen randomly.
+Verification is a process the U.S. Department of Education uses to ensure the information reported on the FAFSA is accurate.
+Some FAFSA applications are selected because of inconsistent information.
 The Office of Financial Aid will request copies of your (and if a dependent student, your parents’) IRS tax return transcript(s) and W-2s, as well as a verification worksheet if you are selected.
 The information provided by you on the FAFSA is compared to the tax information submitted.
 Corrections are made, if necessary, and you are notified of any corrections made and the effect the changes had on your aid eligibility.

 Can I file the FAFSA if my parents or I have not yet filed our taxes for the tax year?